 Hi there!
-This post is the most detailed Coway Airmega 150 review you’ll find.
-Coway is a big air purifiers brand and I’ve not seen them introduce newer models very often.
+This post is the most detailed Coway Airmega 150 review you’ll find on the Internet.
+Coway is a big air purifier brand and I’ve not seen them introduce newer models very often.
 Although the number of models in Coway’s catalog is big, but they do not release each one of them in all countries.
 Their Coway Airmega series is a rage in North America.
 When they are already selling air purifiers in tranches, what’s the need for new releases?
 Well, its due to competition from majors like Honeywell and the relatively newer Levoit which have so many models in their kitty.
-This has compelled Coway to bring out a low cost small room air purifier.
+This has prompted Coway to also roll out a low cost small room air purifier.
 Welcome the newest Coway Airmega 150 (AP-1019C).
 Its all about looking different, as this is what attracts muster.
 Coway Airmega 150 looks simple with nothing flashy about it.
 It caters to small rooms and is silent if not run in its top fan speed.
-I received my Airmega 150 a few days back and below is how it left its impression on me.
+I received my Airmega 150 and this is an account of how I found it after use.

 Coway Airmega 150 Review